 6. Half Moon (HM) / Over Half Moon (OHM)

-The caudal fin of a half moon betta fish has a characteristic full 180-degree spread, like a capital D or, fittingly, a half moon.
+The caudal fin of a half-moon betta fish has a characteristic full 180-degree spread, like a capital D or, fittingly, a half-moon.
+Both the dorsal and anal fins are also larger than average in half-moon betta.

 7. Half Sun Betta